Solving Medium Sized Traveling Salesman Problems

 Idea 1: Caching

 Caching is one of the most fundamental tools for speeding up programs.
-Most programs end up redoing the same computations many times over, so by saving and reusing intermediate values, we can avoiding further computation and our program will finish quicker.
+Most programs end up redoing the same computations many times over, so by saving and reusing intermediate values, we can avoid further computation and our program will finish quicker.
 With TSP, iterating over \(N!\) tours involves a lot of redundant computation, and caching can bring an asymptotic improvement.
-We’ll use memoization, which is a simple form of caching.
-It works by first formulating the problem where it needs to compute \(y = f(x)\) for many values of \(x\), and then saving input-output pairs in a hash table to refer back to instead of recomputing where possible.
-With TSP, the function we’ll memoize takes as input the “current” node and the set of remaining unvisited nodes, and returns the shortest tour passing through these remaining nodes and returning to the first visited node (the “root”).
+We’ll use memoization, a simple form of caching.
+It works by first formulating the problem in a way where it needs to compute \(y = f(x)\) for many values of \(x\), and then saves input-output pairs in a hash table so they can be reused, avoid recomputation.
+With TSP, we’ll memoize a function that takes as input both the “current” node and the set of remaining unvisited nodes, and returns the shortest tour that passes through these remaining nodes before returning to the first visited node (the “root”).
 The algorithm proceeds by calling this function for all subsets of the original input.
-Each call iterates over all possible next nodes and recursively fetches results for smaller subsets.
+Each call iterates over all possible next nodes and recursively evaluates results for smaller subsets.

 [maybe a visual of how caching helps, showing multiple subsets of a small problem with a “relies on” relationship]